BrokenShell/Fortuna/docs/algorithms.md

 6. Move forward by one plus that distance, wrapping around the permutation.
 7. Return the value at the resulting position.

-The mandatory step of at least one prevents the selector from remaining at its current position.
-The short randomized movement tends to spread adjacent outputs across the prepared permutation, reducing localized repetition while retaining broad coverage.
+The mandatory step of at least one guarantees movement on every draw.
+The short randomized movement tends to spread adjacent outputs across the prepared permutation, combining broad coverage with reduced localized repetition.

-This is not a strict no-repeat algorithm.
-A value may repeat after wraparound or because a sampled movement reaches it again.
-Applications requiring a hard cooldown, a shuffle bag, or sampling without replacement should model that contract directly instead.
+TruffleShuffle allows repeats after wraparound or when sampled movement reaches a value again.
+Applications requiring a hard cooldown, a shuffle bag, or sampling without replacement should model that contract directly.

 Storm 5.0.2 owns the native permutation, cursor, and Poisson distribution for exact Fortuna generators.
-Fortuna retains value lookup, callable resolution, custom-generator fallbacks, and process semantics.
+Fortuna owns value lookup, callable resolution, custom-generator fallbacks, and process semantics.
 The native representation matches Fortuna's established Knuth-B construction, unsigned Poisson type, cursor direction, and engine advancement.